cs4804-24c/a2-DataVis-5Ways/README.md

 ### D3

-Suggested to open a live server of index.html to observe the interactive scatter plot features.
+Note: Suggested to open a live server of index.html to observe the interactive scatter plot features.
 The user interaction features can also be seen in the code.

 I used the following resources to guide my coding experience in D3: